By Alon Klayman, Threat Hunting Expert at Team Axon

 Diagram A: Azure, Azure AD, Microsoft365 - all connected

-As can be seen in the diagram, Azure AD plays the role of gatekeeper, and is responsible for the access to both M365 services/applications and in part to Azure Services as well.
+As can be seen in the diagram, Azure AD plays the role of gatekeeper and is responsible for access to both M365 services/applications and in part to Azure Services as well.
 So for example, if “Organization A” uses Azure as cloud infrastructure, as well as M365 services (including Exchange Online), and an employee tries to access the M365 panel, OWA, or Azure portal to manage Azure resources, he’ll need to “go through” and authenticate against Azure AD.

 A key note to be aware of here is the fact that if your organization (or the organization you conduct an investigation for) uses M365 as part of its organizational infrastructure (e.g. the email infrastructure is Exchange Online), it means that this organization has its own Azure AD tenant.
 An Azure AD tenant will always exist whenever your organization uses M365 or Azure.
 This often comes as a surprise to many organizations that may not even be aware that they utilize an Azure AD tenant.